Eskoaa/HWTeam/README.md

 # HWTeam
-This is the repository for he hardware team of the micromec project
+This is the repository for the hardware team of the micromec project

+Please read the "Nokia umec project" file for full documentation on the project.